 The board has three short-term goals for 2014: get more operating funds, develop a new plan for future programming and seek more money to fund new projects.
-The agency spent all of the $600,000 set aside for operating costs, including the more than $85,000 salary of the former executive director, and has $360,000 left of $5 million for projects.
+The agency spent all of the $600,000 set aside for operating costs, including the more than $85,000 salary of the former executive director, and has $360,000 left of $5 million

 That money came from the city’s tax-increment financing districts, which set aside property taxes from certain companies typically for economic development projects.